Frequently Asked Questions

 - How long are appointments for, how many sessions might I need and do you offer sessions outside of normal working hours?

-Initial assessments are an hour in length.
-Follow-up sessions are typically for an hour, but may vary depending on the therapeutic model.
+Initial assessments are usually an hour in length.
+Follow-up sessions are typically for an hour, but may vary depending on the therapeutic model or which therapist you are working with.
 We offer appointments between 8 a.m. and 8 p.m. on most weekdays, and some appointments on Saturdays may be possible.
 We will agree with you at the start of therapy the approximate number of sessions that are likely to be helpful for your difficulties.
 You might wish to consult the NICE (National Institute for Health and Care Excellence: www.nice.org.uk) guideline for the relevant difficulty to give you an approximate idea of how many sessions might be needed.
 Please note that you may need fewer or more sessions than have been tested in the clinical trials quoted depending on a number of factors, for example, whether you are experiencing more than one problem.
 Most insurance companies put a cap on the number of sessions they will pay for initially (typically 6).
 You are not obliged to attend more sessions than you are comfortable with.

 - How much can I expect to pay and how do I pay?